rubychilds/ai-ethics/docs/nlp/proscons.md

 <li>Variety of methods to help interpretation of models (Gradientvisualisations and input perturbation)

-<li>Released library with software development principles applied(unit tests) & Containerised docker images to easily reuse pre-trained models.
+<li>Released library with software development principles applied(unit tests) & Containerised docker _media to easily reuse pre-trained models.

 <li>UI front end to look at anecdotal examples on front end.
 </li>